DaanDeMeyer/reproc/README.md

 - While reproc tries its very best to avoid leaking file descriptors into child processes, there are scenarios where it cannot guarantee that no file descriptors will be leaked to child processes.

-- (POSIX) Writing to a closed stdin pipe of a child process will crash the parent process with the `SIGPIPE` signal.
-To avoid this the `SIGPIPE` signal has to be ignored in the parent process.
-If the `SIGPIPE` signal is ignored `reproc_write` will return `REPROC_ERROR_STREAM_CLOSED` as expected when writing to a closed stdin pipe.

-- (POSIX) Ignoring the `SIGCHLD` signal by setting its disposition to `SIG_IGN` changes the behavior of the `waitpid` system call which will cause `reproc_wait` to stop working as expected.
-Read the Notes section of the `waitpid` man page for more information.